Yellow fever certificates

 Is anyone exempt from the vaccination?

 There is no specific treatment, but vaccination is very effective.
 The single-dose vaccine against yellow fever is 100% safe and effective.
-It’s recommended for the majority of adults older than 9 months.
+It’s recommended for the majority of persons older than 9 months.

 You and your children are exempt from the vaccine if: